 Populate the memory connector in each channel that is physically furthest from the processor (slot 0) first.

 If a memory channel has two DIMMs installed and these DIMMs have different numbers of ranks, populate the DIMM with higher number of ranks in the memory connector that is physically furthest from the processor (slot 0).

 If two DIMMs on a channel have identical ranks, populate the DIMM with higher capacity in the memory connector that is physically furthest from the processor (slot 0).

 Populating memory modules for best system performance

-When multiple processors are installed, balance the DIMMs across the processors so all processors have the same memory capacity.
+When multiple processors are installed, all processors within the server must have identical memory population.